xcherryio/sdk-go/README.md

 - [ ] Skip timer API for testing/operation
 - [ ] Dynamic attributes and queue definition
 - [ ] State options overridden dynamically
-- [ ] Consume more than one messages in a single command
+- [ ] Consume more than one messages in a single command with FIFO/BestMatch policies
-  - [ ] FIFO/BestMatch policies
 - [ ] WaitingType: AnyCombinationsOf
 - [ ] GlobalQueue
 - [ ] CronSchedule